top of page

 • Hip Joints: As ball-and-socket joints, they provide movement and stability for the lower limbs.
 They support body weight in both static (standing) and dynamic (walking, running) conditions and are crucial for activities requiring lower body strength and flexibility.

-• Knee Joints: These hinge joints are crucial for lower limb movement, enabling flexion and extension necessary for walking, running, and jumping.
+• Knee Joints: These hinge joints are crucial for lower limb movement, enabling flexion and extension for walking, running, and jumping.
 They are also vital for absorbing shock during these movements, thus playing a key role in lower limb biomechanics.

 • Ankle Joints: Essential for foot mobility, these joints adapt to various surfaces during movement.
 They allow for dorsiflexion, plantarflexion, inversion, and eversion, playing a key role in balance, gait stability, and the effective transfer of forces from the lower limbs to the ground.